bagder/log/README.md

 ### Rate limit curl

-I grabbed another old outstanding bullet point from the TODO document in the curl repository and put together a new command line option propsal for curl.
+I grabbed another old outstanding bullet point from the TODO document in the curl repository and put together a new command line option proposal for curl.
 Using this, tentatively called `--rate`, option you can ask curl to [do transfers/requests no faster than](https://github.com/curl/curl/pull/8671) N transfers per M time